Marklogic-retired/marklogic-data-hub/_pages/ingest/quickstart.md

 ---
 layout: inner
-title: Ingest with QuickStart
+title: Ingest Using QuickStart
 permalink: /ingest/quickstart/
 ---

-### Ingest with QuickStart
+# Ingest Using QuickStart

 QuickStart is an easy-to-use user interface for working with the Data Hub Framework.